CPSLabGU/LLFSMGenerate/README.md

 - Swift 5.7 or later (See [Installing Swift](#installing-swift)).
 - macOS 13 (Ventura) or later.
 - Linux (Ubuntu 20.04 or later).
+- Windows 10 or later.
+- Windows Server Edition 2022 or later.

 ## Usage
 You may compile the binary by invoking a `swift build` within the package directory.